Cash Flow Management

-In order to take sound financial decision, net present value (NPV) should be considered.
+In order to take a sound financial decision, net present value (NPV) should be considered.
 While in theory, estimating cash flows is based on formulas, but in practice, it could be quite a daunting task.
-In reality, the accounting decisions are based on ambiguity and uncertainties.
-Many accounting datas are the result of arbitrary assumptions,choices and assumptions.
+In reality, accounting decisions are based on ambiguity and uncertainties.
+Many accounting data are the result of arbitrary assumptions, choices and assumptions.
 While preparing cash flow statement proper care should be taken that the estimates and forecasts that are taken in cash flow statements are correct.

 Working Capital Management

-One of the most important dealings of a firm in day to day business management is that of working capital.
-Working capital can be defined as all the short term assets used in daily operations.
-These assets consists primarily of cash, marketable securities, accounts receivable and inventories.
-The balance in this account can be highly volatile as any changes in the firm’s operational environment effects it directly.
+One of the most important dealings of a firm in the day to day business management is that of working capital.
+Working capital can be defined as all the short-term assets used in daily operations.
+These assets consist primarily of cash, marketable securities, accounts receivable and inventories.
+The balance in this account can be highly volatile as any changes in the firm’s operational environment affects it directly.

 Rayvat can help you manage your cash flow activities, we will streamline your financial process and provide you access to your own funds when necessary.